BryanCrotaz/ember-tracked-effects-placeholder/README.md

 behaviour (e.g. calling PLAY on a \<video\> element) then you can use glimmer tracking to update the template, or a modifier to call into UI elements.

+Sometimes you need to call functions that are not related to templates.

 Tracked Effects allow you to call back end functions without needing to have your code entangled with templates.
 For example you might have Ember Data models updated by a websocket or any other non-UI triggered data change, and